kfjahnke/envutil/README.md

 is stored.
 This keeps the pipeline afloat in SIMD registers, which is fast (as is the arithmetiic) - especially when highway or Vc are used, which increase SIMD performance particularly well.

-If you activate twining by selecting --itp -2, but don't pass --twine (or if you pass --twine 0 explicitly), extract will set up twining parameters automatically, so that they fit the relation of input and output.
+If you activate twining by selecting --itp -2, but don't pass --twine (or pass --twine 0 explicitly), extract will set up twining parameters automatically, so that they fit the relation of input and output.
 If the output magnifies (in it's center), the twine width will be widened to avoid star-shaped artifacts in the output.
 Otherwise, the twine factor will be raised to avoid aliasing.
+You can see the values which extract calculates if you pass -v.
+If the effect isn't to your liking, you can take the automatically calculated values as a starting point.

 ## --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter